 Criminal contempt action by Justice Department against gypsum board companies claiming knowing criminal violation of prior judgment (Washington, D.C.).

 U.S. v.
 Dominick's

 Criminal and civil class action litigation in N.D.
-Ill. involving U.S.D.A. meat grading, handling and labeling (Chicago) (Settled).
+Illinois involving U.S.D.A. meat grading, handling, and labeling (Chicago) (Settled).